Clive Augusto

 Clive Farai Augusto (born 26 July 1994) is a Zimbabwean footballer who plays as a forward for CAPS United and the Zimbabwe national football team.

 Club career

-Born in Harare suburb Mabvuku, he started his career at DT Africa United before spells at second level sides Twalumba and Darwin.
+Born in Harare suburb Tafara, he started his career at DT Africa United before spells at second level sides Twalumba and Darwin.
 In 2015 he moved to Ngezi Platinum with whom he clinched promotion to the Zimbabwe Premier Soccer League.

 He then scored 14 goals in 17 matches for Chicken Inn, but left them after only 8 months in August 2019 for Maritzburg United after becoming unsettled at the club.